MorganBergen/wallet-desktop/src/00-get-ledger/README.md

 5.  `wx.Frame.__init__(self, None, title="TWaXL", size=wx.size(400, 400))`

-`wx.Frame` is the base class for all top-level windows, it is the parent class of all other window classes.  the title will populate at the top of the window
+`wx.Frame` is the base class for all top-level windows, it is the parent class of all other window classes.  the title will populate at the top of the window.

+6.  `self.client = xrpl.clients.JsonRpcClient(url)`

+this declaraction creates a new instance of the `JsonRpcClient` class which is used to send `JSON-RPC` requests to the xrp ledger server at the specified `url`.  in classic pythonic programming `self` keyword refers to the instance of the class that the method `JsonRpcClient()` method is being called on.  by creating this instance of the `JsonRpcClient` class, you are grated access to send requests to the xrp ledger server.  this is a `sync` meaning syncronous client for interacting the rippled `JSON RPC` the request returns the response.

+`@param     url str literal = https://s.altnet.rippletest.net:51234/`